ukaea/powerbalance/docs/API/development.md

 Contributions to the Power Balance Models (PBM) project can be broken down into model development and API development.
 Both should be performed under git version control with changes being committed to a personal development branch, and any conflicts being resolved before merging into the main `develop` branch takes place.

-It is recommended you develop and test PBM using Poetry, instructions on how to install and run the project this way are given [here](poetry.md).
+It is recommended you develop and test PBM using UV, instructions on how to install and run the project this way are given [here](uv.md).

 The terms "backend" and "frontend" are used to refer to the OpenModelica and Python code respectively.